piwheels/hostedpi/docs/cli_list.rst

 .. program:: hostedpi-list

+.. option:: names

+    Names of the Raspberry Pi servers

+.. option:: --filter

+    Search pattern for filtering results

-.. option:: -h, --help
+.. option:: --help

-    Show this help message and exit
+    Show this message and exit

 Usage
 =====